-(5) The system shall not have manual override capability, except for testing and inspection.

-(6) Controls for the fail-safe system are tested and secured as directed by the Regulatory Agency in order to prevent unauthorized changes.
+(5) The system shall not have manual override capability, except for testing and inspection.(6) Controls for the fail-safe system are tested and secured as directed by the Regulatory Agency.
+Testing verification procedures shall comply with the criteria set forth in Appendix H. of this Ordinance.

-(7) The vent, including piping between blocking valves, is not cleaned until milk has been removed or isolated, except in the case of a properly designed and operated singlebodied double seat valve, in which case, the vent, including piping between blocking valves, may be cleaned while milk is present in one (1) of the valve housings.
+(7) The vent, including piping between blocking valves, is not cleaned until milk has been removed or isolated, except in the case of a properly designed and operated single- bodied double seat valve, in which case, the vent, including piping between blocking valves, may be cleaned while milk is present in one (1) of the valve housings.
 A properly designed and operated single-bodied double-seat valve shall incorporate the following: